AdobeDocs/analytics.en/help/implement/vars/page-vars/events/events-overview.md

 ## Events using the Web SDK

-Custom events are [mapped for Adobe Analytics](https://experienceleague.adobe.com/docs/analytics/implementation/aep-edge/variable-mapping.html) under the following XDM fields.
-Note that if events are set under productListItems (e.g. productListItems._experience.analytics.event1.value) an entry in the event string will also be added, unless one is already specified:
+Custom events are [mapped for Adobe Analytics](https://experienceleague.adobe.com/docs/analytics/implementation/aep-edge/variable-mapping.html) under the following XDM fields:

 * Custom events 1-100 are mapped to `_experience.analytics.event1to100.event1` - `_experience.analytics.event1to100.event100`.
 * Custom events 101-200 are mapped to `_experience.analytics.event101to200.event100` - `_experience.analytics.event101to200.event200`.
-* This pattern repeats every 100 events to `_experience.analytics.event901to1000.event901` - `_experience.analytics.event901to1000.event1000`. `eventx.value` is used to specify the value. `eventx.id` is used to specify the id for serialization.
+* This pattern repeats every 100 events to `_experience.analytics.event901to1000.event901` - `_experience.analytics.event901to1000.event1000`. `eventx.value` is used to specify the amount to increment. `eventx.id` is used for [serialization](event-serialization.md).
 * Orders are mapped to `commerce.purchases.value`.
 * Units are mapped to the sum of all `productListItems[].quantity` fields.
 * Revenue is mapped to the sum of all `productListItems[].priceTotal` fields.